 3. The poetry.

-Canadian/American poet Rachel Rose and composer Leslie Uyeda were commissioned by the Queer Arts Festival in Vancouver to write this opera, which is Canada's first lesbian opera.
-Rose was Vancouver's Poet Laureate, and her words mix with Uyeda's thoughtfully composed music to carry this gorgeous story home.
+Canadian/American poet Rachel Rose and composer Leslie Uyeda were commissioned by the Queer Arts Festival in Vancouver to write this opera.
+Rose has been honored as Vancouver's Poet Laureate, and her words mix with Uyeda's thoughtfully composed music to illuminate this love story.

 4. It passes the Bechdel-Wallace test.

 This opera features at least two women who have names, and talk to each other about something other than a man.
-It was also composed by a woman, with a libretto by a woman, and is conducted by a woman.
+It was also composed by a woman, with a libretto by a woman, is directed by a woman, and is conducted by a woman.

 5. Because love is love.